petenelson/wp-rest-api-log/readme.md

 * Added ability to download request and response fields as JSON files, as well as copy to clipboard.
 * Added button on settings page to Purge All Log Entries.
 * Tweaked some of the ElasticPress routes that skip logging.

-### v1.5.2 February 21, 2017 ###
-* Fixed a bug with ElasticPress logging getting stuck in a loop regarding the _nodes/plugins URL.

-### v1.5.1 February 15, 2017 ###
-* Removed hidden custom taxonomies from the navigation menu admin (props [phh](https://github.com/phh) for the pull request).

-### v1.5.0 February 2, 2017 ###
-* Added logging for the user making the request (props [drsdre](https://github.com/drsdre) for the pull request).
-* Added Settings and Log links from the Plugins page.
-* Updated term fetching when viewing log entries for fewer database queries and better performance.
-* Updated highlight.js to 9.9.0

 ## Frequently Asked Questions ##